VinnySmallUtilities/sdel/readme.md

 Overwriting an empty space on an SSD or flash drive (the essence is the same only in different cases).

 sudo sdel crd_prv_sl ~/_toErase
+sudo sdel - ~/_toErase

 The explanations are similar to those given above.
-Inode cleanup using sfill is also required.
+Inode cleanup is also required.

 Pressing ctrl+c will cause a stop the program.
 You can to delete the created files manually.